By the way, ladies and gentlemen, an observation slash question about journalism.

 He's a passing politician.

-But the Democrat Party goes on, and it is as indicted in this as Obama is.
+And it is as indicted in this as Obama is.

 And I've often speculated or asked, are there any adults left in this party who have any sense at all what's happening to them here?

-The numbers of people that self-identify as conservatives and Republicans is overwhelmingly a top Democrats who self-identify as Democrats.
+The numbers of people that self-identify as conservatives and Republicans is overwhelmingly atop Democrats who self-identify as Democrats.

-It's I think when you've got all these Democrats elected and otherwise coming out to defend private equity, and in a sense, defend Romney here.
+I think when you've got all these Democrats, elected and otherwise, coming out to defend private equity and, in a sense, defend Romney here, it is because the Democrat Party is being taken down the tubes along with Obama.

 We'd feel like the end of our party was here.